Nate Grey: Schism

 After an explosive argument over the way the younger generation of mutants were being treated, Wolverine decided to part ways from Cyclops and reopen the school in Westchester.
 Agreeing with the idea that the X-Men shouldn't be concerned with shielding kids from the harsh realities of life and wanting to get to know Cyclops better, Nate wanted to stay on his side.
-At the same time, Nate was used to being independent and decided to join Dani's team when they moved into a house in San Francisco where they would continue to report to Cyclops but attempt to live normal lives, as well as helping the team search for Clarice Fergison.
+At the same time, Nate was used to being independent and decided to join Dani's team when they moved into a house in San Francisco where they would continue to report to Cyclops but attempt to live normal lives, as well as helping the team search for Blink.
 They join her on her mission to discover why a rock band is causing natural disasters.
 Following their adventure Blink decides to journey to the Jean Grey School to learn more about her powers.

 Re-Animator

-After suffering a series of nightmares, Doug Ramsey convinced the team to visit Paradise Island, the place where he once died.
-Tensions flared when Nate began to question Doug's mental stability which led to Dani insulting Nate's low-level telekinesis.
+After suffering a series of nightmares, Cypher convinced the team to visit Paradise Island, the place where he once died.
+Tensions flared when Nate began to question Cypher's mental stability which led to Danielle Moonstar insulting Nate's low-level telekinesis.
 While Nate admitted that he could still only pick up with telekinesis what he could lift physically, he later demonstrated his new method of telekinetic attack when the team came under attack from the island's Ani-Mates.
 By focusing his telekinesis into the shape of an X, Nate was able to target his power more precisely.
 The trip proved to be worthwhile when they discovered a plot by the Ani-Mator to return to life in virus form.
-Infected by the virus and fused together, a feverish Nate and Dani began to acknowledge their attraction to each other.
+Infected by the virus and fused together, a feverish Nate and Danielle began to acknowledge their attraction to each other.

 The Ani-Mator was defeated but the horrific mission took a toll on the team.
-Noticing the somber mood, X-Men ally Blink took the team for a night out in Madripoor.
+Noticing the somber mood, Blink took the team for a night out in Madripoor.
 While the rest of the team partied, Nate drifted off by himself, unsure how to act in such a jovial atmosphere.
-Dani reached out to comfort him and the two finally expressed their feelings for each other with an intimate kiss.
+Danielle reached out to comfort him and the two finally expressed their feelings for each other with an intimate kiss.